emberjs/guides/source/addons-and-dependencies/managing-dependencies.md

 You will need to add `"moment"` to the `globals` section in `.eslintrc.js` to prevent ESLint errors about using an undefined variable.

-Alternatively, you can also use the amd transform with libraries that support both global and amd, to allow you to `import` these assets.
+Alternatively, you can also use the amd transform with libraries that support both global and amd, allowing you to `import` these assets.

 ```ember-cli-build.js